The Widows of Culloden: Production details

 The runway show for The Widows of Culloden was staged on 3 March 2006 at the Palais Omnisports de Paris-Bercy in Paris, and was dedicated to Isabella Blow.
 The invitations for the Widows show were black and white, with an 1872 photograph by Julia Margaret Cameron and the title of the show rendered in Bantraich de cuil lodair.
 Seating was so limited that the show was actually staged twice in one night to accommodate all the guests.
 Widows marked a return to theatricality for McQueen, whose shows in the preceding two seasons – The Man Who Knew Too Much (Autumn/Winter 2005) and Neptune (Spring/Summer 2006) – had been comparatively conventional.

 McQueen typically worked with a consistent creative team for his shows, and Widows was no exception.
 McQueen's creative director Katy England was responsible for the show's overall styling, Eugene Souleiman styled hair, and Charlotte Tilbury styled make-up, which was kept minimal and neutrally toned.
 Gainsbury & Whiting oversaw production, and John Gosling was responsible for soundtrack design.
-Joseph Bennett, who had designed all of McQueen's runways since No. 13 (Spring/Summer 1999), returned to handle set design.
+Joseph Bennett returned to handle set design.

 Gosling's soundtrack incorporates songs from the 1993 film The Piano, scored by Michael Nyman; Scottish bagpipes and drums, various punk rock tracks, and a sound effect of howling wind.
 McQueen intended to use a track commissioned from Nyman for the finale, but dropped it in favour of a song from the soundtrack of the 1993 film Schindler's List.
 (Note: The song, called "Lee's Sarabande: Dealing for the Sarabande", went unreleased until it was used in the 2018 documentary film McQueen.)
 Scottish historian Murray Pittock wrote that the use of the Schindler's List song "suggested an analogy between Culloden and the Holocaust".